PORTALSURFER/sempal/docs/plan.md

 ## Goal
-- Show `[` or `]` icons at the bottom of a waveform selection’s start and end edges when hovered so users know they can grab and resize each edge.
+- Keep waveform selection resizing active until mouse release even if the pointer leaves the waveform frame while dragging a new selection.

 ## Proposed solutions
-- Draw per-edge hover zones aligned to the selection bounds and render bracket glyphs anchored at the bottom when the pointer is near either edge.
-- Reuse the existing selection state and drag plumbing to start edge-specific drags while keeping the current click-and-drag selection creation intact.
-- Preserve the current loop/playback and selection drag-export flow, ensuring the new visuals do not interfere with existing interactions.
+- Relax the in-rect checks during selection drags so updates keep flowing while the pointer is outside, clamping normalized positions to the waveform bounds.
+- Start selection creation only on in-bounds initiation, but keep subsequent drag updates/finishing hooked to egui drag responses regardless of pointer location.
+- Add coverage (unit or UI-facing) to confirm selection updates clamp at edges and do not drop when the pointer exits the frame mid-drag.

 ## Step-by-step plan
-1. [x] Audit current waveform selection rendering and drag handling (`render_waveform`, `selection_handle_rect`, `SelectionState`) to confirm available hooks for edge-specific UI.
+1. [x] Review current waveform drag handling (shift-drag selection and edge handles) to pinpoint where out-of-bounds pointer positions halt updates.
-2. [x] Add hover detection around the selection start/end bounds and draw `[`/`]` markers at the bottom of each edge when hovered.
-3. [x] Wire the edge hover/press into edge drag initiation (start or end) while keeping existing selection creation and handle dragging behaviour unchanged.
-4. [x] Validate interactions manually (hover, edge drag, selection creation, drag-export) and add/update tests around selection edge updates if practical.
+2. [x] Update interaction logic to continue selection updates while dragging outside the frame, clamping positions to [0, 1] and ensuring finishing still occurs on release anywhere.
+3. [x] Add or adjust tests (or manual verification notes) to cover dragging beyond bounds and confirm selections stay active until release.
+4. [x] Run relevant test suite or targeted checks to ensure no regressions in selection and playback interactions.

 ## Code Style & Architecture Rules Reminder
-- File and module structure: Keep files under 400 lines; split when necessary.
-When functions require more than 5 arguments, group related values into a struct.
-Each module must have one clear responsibility; split when responsibilities mix.
-Do not use generic buckets like `misc.rs` or `util.rs`.
+- Keep files under 400 lines; split when necessary.
+- When functions require more than 5 arguments, group related values into a struct.
+- Each module must have one clear responsibility; split when responsibilities mix.
+- Do not use generic buckets like `misc.rs` or `util.rs`.
 Name modules by domain or purpose.
-Name folders by feature first, not layer first.
+- Name folders by feature first, not layer first.
-- Functions: Keep functions under 30 lines; extract helpers as needed.
-Each function must have a single clear responsibility.
-Prefer many small structs over large ones.
+- Keep functions under 30 lines; extract helpers as needed.
+- Each function must have a single clear responsibility.
+- Prefer many small structs over large ones.
-- Documentation: All public objects, functions, structs, traits, and modules must be documented.
+- All public objects, functions, structs, traits, and modules must be documented.
-- Testing: All code should be well tested whenever feasible.
-“Feasible” should be interpreted broadly: tests are expected in almost all cases.
-Prefer small, focused unit tests that validate behaviour clearly.
-Do not allow untested logic unless explicitly approved by the user.
+- All code should be well tested whenever feasible.
+- “Feasible” should be interpreted broadly: tests are expected in almost all cases.
+- Prefer small, focused unit tests that validate behaviour clearly.
+- Do not allow untested logic unless explicitly approved by the user.